José Paranhos, Baron of Rio Branco: Other success

 Rio Branco has negotiated with Uruguay the condominium on the Rio Jaguarão and Lagoon Mirim, essentially a voluntary concession from Brazil to a neighbor who needed those channels.
 For this reason, he was honored by the government of Uruguay, and his name was given to the old Pueblo Artigas, now the city of Río Branco, in the department of Cerro Largo, near the Brazilian Jaguarão.

 Statue of Rio Branco in Porto Alegre.

 The municipality of Paranhos, in Mato Grosso do Sul, located on the border with Paraguay was baptized in his honor.

 In 1908, then in Rio de Janeiro, he invited the engineer Augusto Ferreira Ramos to design a cable car system that would facilitate access to the summit of Morro da Urca, known worldwide as the Sugar Loaf.

 In 1909, his name was suggested for the presidential succession of the following year.
 Rio Branco preferred to decline any candidacy that was not of national unanimity.

-He was president of the Brazilian Historic and Geographic Institute (1907-1912) and wrote two books.
+He was president of the Brazilian Historic and Geographic Institute (1907–1912) and wrote two books.

 His son, Paulo do Rio Branco, was a prominent French-born Brazilian rugby player.

 Popularity

 In 1909, Rio Branco was encouraged to run for the Presidency, but he declined, as he could not envisage consensus around his name.
-He was very popular, however, among the people; at the time of his death, to the point of paralysing Carnival – another unparalleled feat in Brazilian history – on the day he died (February 10), when official mourning was declared.
+He was very popular, however, among the people at the time of his death, to the point of paralysing Carnival – an unparalleled feat in Brazilian history – on the day he died (February 10), when official mourning was declared.
 The first recorded instance of an official moment of silence dedicated to a person's death took place in Portugal on February 13, 1912.
 The Portuguese Senate dedicated 10 minutes of silence to the baron.
 This moment of silence was registered in the Senate's records of that day.

-As a writer he wrote many books, dealing mostly with the history of Brazil, and was awarded prizes and occupied the 34th seat of the Brazilian Academy of Literature.
+He wrote many books dealing mostly with the history of Brazil, and was awarded prizes and occupied the 34th chair of the Brazilian Academy of Letters.

 Brazil's diplomacy academy (Instituto Rio Branco) is named after the Baron.

 Rio Branco is portrayed on the fifty centavos coin of the Brazilian real currency.